Below are some terms you may come across as you learn more about organics.

 Organic Crop Improvement Association (OCIA International)—A nonprofit, member-owned organization that is one of the world’s oldest and largest leaders in the organic certification industry.
 OCIA is committed to environmentally sound stewardship and dedicated to providing the highest quality organic certification services and access to global organic markets.

 Organic Farming—Agriculture that does not use chemicals, genetic modification, or irradiation, using only natural products.
 The term “organic farming” was first printed in the 1940 publication, Look to the Land, by Lord Northbourne.
-Not just a technique, but a philosophy, as well.
+Organic farming is not just a technique, but a philosophy, as well.

 Organic Consumers Association (OCA)—A research and action center for the organic and fair trade movements that campaigns for what they refer to as health, justice, and sustainability.
 The OCA is a proponent of labeling for genetically engineered food.